andreou00/On-Block_BoC/readme.md

 2. **Real Estate Tokenization**: Property owners can tokenize their assets by minting NFTs through the **RealEstateNFT** smart contract, where each NFT represents a real property.
 3. **Marketplace**: Tokenized real estate NFTs can be listed for sale in the marketplace.
 Buyers can purchase the property using EurBoC, and ownership is transferred instantly via the blockchain.
 4. **KYC Verification**: All transactions require verified users to comply with regulatory standards.
 Wallets must be KYC-verified before they can receive or send EurBoC or real estate NFTs.
+5. **MetaMask Wallet Connection**: The MetaMask SDK enables seamless interaction between the dApp and the user's wallet, offering a smoother onboarding experience, especially on mobile.

 ---